BA: Geography (Lancaster); MSc: Geographical Information Systems (Edinburgh); PhD: Historical GIS (London)

 Fax: +44 (0)1524 846102

 I am a geographer by training who, after doing an MSc in Geographical Information Systems (GIS) at the University of Edinburgh, got a one-year contract at Queen Mary, University of London working to create a GIS of some nineteenth century administrative data.
 Somehow this evolved into the Great Britain Historical GIS (GBHGIS), a major database that comprises the majority of statistical data from sources such as the census and vital registration data for the nineteenth and twentieth centuries.
 This took several years to build and over £500,000 of funding, primarily from the ESRC.
 It was also the subject of my PhD.
 Since leaving London I worked at the University of Portsmouth and then as the Associate Director of Centre for Data Digitisation and Analysis at the Queens University, Belfast.
 In September 2006 I moved to Lancaster to lead a new initiative in Digital Humanities.
 I am the review editor of the International Journal of Humanities and Arts Computing and I have served on the editorial boards of the journals Social Science History and Historical Methods, have twice been network co-chair of the Social Science History Associations's Historical Geography network and have served a term on their Executive Committee.
 I am also network co-charir of the European Social Science History Association's Spatial and Digital History network.
 For several years I was on the Institutional Board and Technical Steering Committee of the Electronic Cultural Atlas Initiative.
-As shown below I have published widely on historical GIS including two books, one by CUP, and articles in journals including Transactions of the Institute of British Geographers, Annals of the Assoc. of American Geographers, Progress in Human Geography, and the British Medical Journal.
+As shown below I have published widely on historical GIS including four books, one by CUP, and articles in journals including Transactions of the Institute of British Geographers, Annals of the Assoc. of American Geographers, Progress in Human Geography, and the British Medical Journal.

 Research interests :